 I was opening a bag of frozen organic broccoli last night when I noticed that the serving size listed on the bag was four florets… and that the two-pound bag supposedly contained twelve servings.
-These are large florets, but four seem (and look) like an incredibly small serving size… although it fits in with the new dietary guidelines recently released by the U.S. Departments of Agriculture and Health and Human Services.
+This fits in with the new dietary guidelines recently released by the U.S. Departments of Agriculture and Health and Human Services.
 Their most recent recommendation is nine servings of fruits and vegetables every day… which they say translates to approximately 2 cups of fruit and 2 1/2 cups of vegetables for someone consuming approximately 2,000 calories a day.
 These amounts go up or down according to the person’s age, sex, and activity level.

 So what is a serving?

 - 1/2 cup of raw or cooked vegetables

 - 1/2 cup of vegetable juice

 - 1 cup of raw, leafy greens

 - 4 or 5 broccoli florets

 - 1/2 cup of raw or cooked fruit

 - a large plum